-The main use for an Alert Logic virtual appliance is for remote syslog log collection and in on-premises deployments.
+The main use for an Alert Logic virtual appliance is for remote syslog log collection and in on-premise deployments.

 If you have experience with VMWare management tools and virtual machine installation, you can install a virtual appliance into your environment to collect data from remote syslog sources.

 The instructions below are not a complete guide to configure vSphere or virtual data centers.
 VMWare offers more information regarding vSphere.